SAP-samples/cloud-btp-cli-api-codejam/prerequisites.md

 ## SAP BTP account

 You must have an SAP BTP account.
+If they're still available, an active (unexpired) trial account will be fine.
+Otherwise you may wish to set up a new global account to take advantage of the Free Tier offerings.

+Either way, it's important that you have the Global Account Admin role, which is in the "Global Account Administrator" role collection (see [Role Collections and Roles in Global Accounts, Directories, and Subaccounts [Feature Set B]](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/0039cf082d3d43eba9200fe15647922a.html?locale=en-US) for more details).

-This can be a productive account, or (if still available) an active (unexpired) trial account.
-It's important that the account has [Feature Set B](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/caf4e4e23aef4666ad8f125af393dfb2.html) Cloud Management Tools.
+It's also important that the account has [Feature Set B](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/caf4e4e23aef4666ad8f125af393dfb2.html) Cloud Management Tools.
 You can check this from the BTP Cockpit using the "About" option which will show something like this:

 ![The About popup showing Feature Set B](assets/cockpit-about-popup.png)